-Sexual assault includes any sexual activity that is unwanted or that occurs without consent.
+Sexual assault includes any sexual activity that is unwanted or occurs in the absence of affirmative consent.

 How can I make a report to the police?

 If the sexual assault occurred in Queensland, you can make a report to the Queensland Police Service.
 There are a few ways you can report sexual assault to the police.